underpig1/widget-builder/README.md

 | ---- | ---- |
 | `widgets --help`     | Show help |
 | `widgets --version`   | Displays the current version |

+# Contributing Widgets
+[Here](widgets/README.md) you can find instructions for sharing widgets you have created